 Glasgow is renowned for its friendliness and has earned the title of one of the friendliest cities in the world.
 The friendliness of its residents has been acknowledged through various travel awards and surveys.
 While specific awards may vary, Glasgow consistently receives recognition for its warm and welcoming atmosphere, making it a visitor favourite.
 The city’s hospitality is often highlighted as a key factor in creating a positive and memorable visitor experience.
 My daughter and I enjoyed visiting this beautiful city in October when we went to Glasgow University’s open day.
-Admittedly, we didn’t have enough time to meander around, but I have been before, so here’s what I’d like to share.
+Admittedly, we didn’t have enough time to meander around, but I have been before, so here’s what I’d like to share from our late October visit.

 So please move on and do not be snobbish about its ‘grime and crime’ reputation from the sixties; it’s a truly fantastic city to visit.